 What is a Panama corporation?

 A Panama corporation is a juridical entity or juridical person, formed by law, generally by 2 or more people, which has similar rights and obligations as a person would have.
 A Panama corporation has Articles of Incorporation, which establishes the rules and regulations of who and how the company will operate.
 A Panama corporation must have 2 individuals called subscribers who appear before the Public Notary in Panama to sign the deed of formation of the Articles of Incorporation, which then gets inscribed in the Public Registry of Panama to form the juridical entity.
 Panama corporations require 3 individual directors to appear on the corporation, and 3 officers (President, Secretary and Treasurer), which can be 1 person occupying all 3 officer positions.
-The officers are the legal representatives who are authorized to sign for corporations.
-The shareholders of the company are appointed after the company is inscribed in the Public Registry.
+The officers are the legal representatives who are authorized to sign for the corporation.
+The shareholders of the company are appointed on a physical share certificate that is issued once the company is “created” (once the corporation is inscribed in the Public Registry).

 Panama offers various types of Panama corporations, but the most common type is what is called a “Sociedad Anonima” (Anonymous Society), which is the standard corporation formed in Panama for both local and international business use.
-Unlike other jurisdictions, Panama does not offer a separate type of corporation specifically for use outside of Panama (offshore).
+Unlike other jurisdictions, Panama does not offer a separate type of corporation specifically for use outside of Panama.
 Panama corporations are either for local business use, (in which case a local business operations permit is required), or for international business use, (in which case there is no local Panama business operations permit required), or both.
-A Panama corporation is also sometimes referred to as an “international business corporation”, or “ibc”, or “offshore ibc”, or “bearer share corporation”.
+A Panama corporation is also sometimes referred to as an “international business corporation”, or “ibc”.

 Why Form a Panama Corporation?

-Panama corporations are generally used for local business operations in Panama, or for international trade, to settle trusts or foundations, to establish bank accounts or investment accounts, to hold ownership of real estate (usually in Panama), for holding intellectual property rights, or to hold any other type of assets.
+Panama corporations are generally used for local business operations in Panama, or for international trade, to settle trusts or foundations, to hold ownership of real estate (usually in Panama), for holding intellectual property rights, or to hold any other type of assets.
 In some cases, people establish Panama corporations for very specific business needs.
-Individuals can also create several Panama corporations working together as a group for holding various assets, which can provide better organization of business or family patrimony, or for asset protection if structured in the correct way.
+Individuals can also create several Panama corporations working together as a group for holding various assets, which can provide better organization of business or family patrimony.

 Law 47 & Bearer Shares